the constitution and the bill of rights

 The Second Continental Congress.
 Its members represented all thirteen colonies.
 The First Congress had met in 1774 and adjourned for a year with little resolved.
 The Second began meeting early in 1775, as war broke out.
 This Congress stayed in being until the war was over, and the new Constitution adopted.
 While in session the Second Continental Congress had adopted the Articles of Confederation, after which they were called the "Confederation Congress".
 The first draft of the actual Declaration of Independence was the work of a committee, including John Adams, Benjamin Franklin and Thomas Jefferson, with Jefferson doing most of the composing.
 The Resolution that the Congress should declare Independence, which led to the appointing of the committee which drafted the document, was offered by Richard Henry ("Light Horse Harry") Lee of Virginia, whose other claim to historical fame was that he was the father of Robert E. Lee.

-The Declaration of Independence was a document adopted by the Continental Congress on July 4, 1776, declaring the thirteen American colonies independent from British rule.
-It outlined the principles of individual rights, government by consent, and equality that inspired the American Revolution and served as the foundation for the United States of America.
-The document was primarily drafted by Thomas Jefferson.
+The Declaration of Independence was adopted by the Continental Congress on July 4, 1776.
+This historic document proclaimed the thirteen American colonies' separation from British rule and outlined the principles of individual rights and government by consent.
+The adoption marked a significant turning point in the American Revolution and laid the foundation for the establishment of the United States.

 The Declaration was signed by representatives of all thirteen colonies, not just 2.